Puerto Rico’s Top LGBTQ-Friendly Beaches

 For queer surfers out there, this will be your must-go beach.
 The west coast of Puerto Rico is a surfer’s paradise, and Rincón is the heart of the culture.
-Sandy Beach is a sparsely populated stretch of white sand, with plenty of waves (especially during winter months), and shade trees for those who just wanna relax.
+Sandy beach is a sparsely populated stretch of white sand, with plenty of waves (especially during winter months), and shade trees for those who just want to relax.
 You can rent a surfboard for $20 and spend the day catching waves, or stroll with your partner and take in the fun, beach town experience.

 Caja de Muertos, Ponce

 Words cannot describe the beauty of this island, but we know it’s not an easy sell getting someone to go to Caja de Muertos, what literally translates as “Coffin island.”
 If you can convince your partner to drive two hours from San Juan to Ponce, and then spend another 30-minutes on a ferry ride to get here, then you are a true travel top!
 Maybe ignore the complications and focus on this: Caja de Muertos is a remote, gorgeous nature reserve with white-sand and turquoise water, where you and your partner can be alone, cuddling on a blanket.
 It’s untouched, uncommercial, and uniquely Puerto Rico.

 Another gorgeous beach in Vieques.
 The turquoise water and soft sand make this a local favorite.
 It’s pretty remote, and the gravel road to get here is a bit rocky, but chances are you’ll have rented a Jeep which can easily handle the terrain.
 You can rent gear and surfboards from Blackbeard Sports, a lesbian-owned shop on the island.